Beasts Clawing at Straws

 Beasts Clawing at Straws (Japanese: 藁にもすがる獣たち Wara ni mo sugaru kemonotachi) is a 2020 South Korean neo-noir black comedy crime thriller film written and directed by Kim Yong-hoon as his debut feature film.
 Based on the 2011 Japanese novel of the same name by Keisuke Sone, it features an ensemble cast led by Jeon Do-yeon and Jung Woo-sung.
-It was released on February 19, 2020.

-The film had its world premiere at the 49th International Film Festival Rotterdam on January 25, 2020, in the Tiger Competition.
+The film had its world premiere at the Tiger Competition of the 49th International Film Festival Rotterdam on January 25, 2020, where it won the Special Jury Award.
+It was released in South Korea on February 19.

 Plot

+The film is separated into six chapters: Debt, Sucker, Food Chain, Shark, Lucky Strike, and Money Bag.

-Joong-man, stuck in a thankless job and forced to care for his ailing mother, finds a huge bag of money left at a sauna.
+Joong-man, stuck in a thankless job and forced to care for his ailing mother, finds a huge bag of money left in a sauna locker.
 Tae-young, a customs officer in debt to criminal Mr. Park, plots with one of Park's henchmen to run a lucrative scam on a "sucker" attempting to flee the country.
 Mi-ran, an escort with an abusive husband, finally sees a way out when one of her clients offers to murder him in exchange for a cut of his life insurance policy.

 The three characters all cross paths with dangerous people and get into increasingly deeper trouble as they attempt to cheat their way toward the ultimate payout.
 In the end, Joong-man loses his house due to a fire set by Yeon-hee to cover up her murder of Park to get the money.
-Afterwards Yeon-hee is killed by Park's lieutenant to avenge his boss.
+Afterwards, Yeon-hee is killed by Park's lieutenant to avenge his boss.
 She drops the key for the locker that contains her bag of money.
 Joong-man's wife, who works as a cleaning lady at the airport, finds the key and retrieves the money, enabling Joong-man to restart his life.

-The film is separated into six chapters: Debt, Sucker, Food Chain, Shark, Lucky Strike and Money Bag.